wixtoolset/wix/README.md

 1. x64 .NET Core SDK of 5.0 or later (for the test runner)
 1. Any version of .NET Framework (for the .NET Framework TestBA)
 1. x86 .NET Core Desktop Runtime of 5.0 or later (for the .NET Core TestBA)

+## Updating dependencies

+Use the `updatepackage.ps1` script from https://github.com/wixtoolset/Home.
+For example:

+* updatepackage.ps1 -TargetFolder path\to\repo -PackageName WixToolset.Bal.wixext -NewVersion 4.0.80
+* updatepackage.ps1 -TargetFolder path\to\repo -PackageName WixToolset.Mba.Core -NewVersion 4.0.45
+* updatepackage.ps1 -TargetFolder path\to\repo -PackageName WixToolset.NetFx.wixext -NewVersion 4.0.57
+* updatepackage.ps1 -TargetFolder path\to\repo -PackageName WixToolset.Util.wixext -NewVersion 4.0.67
+* updatepackage.ps1 -TargetFolder path\to\repo -PackageName WixToolset.Sdk -NewVersion 4.0.0-build-0176

+## Building with local changes

+The micro repo model makes this very difficult and painful.
+The basic idea is to make your changes in each individual repo on the master branch (to get a stable version), commit, and then use appveyor.cmd to build the nuget package.
+Put your custom nuget packages into a folder, and modify each repo's nuget.config with an entry to that folder.

+Alternatively, go into the NuGet package cache (%USERPROFILE%\.nuget\packages) and replace the official binaries with your locally built binaries.

+Both of those approaches will poison your NuGet package cache, so you probably will want to run the following command to clear it when you're done:

+> nuget locals all -clear